HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_export_war_install_portlet.md

 To install the Pers_Offers portlet on a portal page, refer to the following steps:

-1. Start the HCL Digital Experience Portal server.
+1. Start the HCL DX Portal server.

-2. Log in to HCL Portal as the Portal administrator (wpsadmin).
+2. Log in to HCL DX as the Portal administrator (wpsadmin).

 3. Click **Open applications menu**, then navigate to **Administration**.